-In this post, we will discuss who sets the trading schedule, why it varies from year to year, and everything else you’ll need to know when determining your personal trading schedule.
+This post will discuss who sets the trading schedule, why it varies from year to year, and everything else you’ll need to know when determining your trading schedule.

 Who Sets the Trading Schedule?

 The schedule for the stock market varies a bit from country to country.
-In this post, we will mostly focus on the trading schedule of the United States, though we’ll touch on how foreign and non-equity markets vary later in this post.
+We will primarily focus on the trading schedule of the United States, though we’ll touch on how foreign and non-equity markets vary later in this post.

 In the United States, the New York Stock Exchange sets the trading schedule.
 Most other exchanges in the United States follow the New York Stock Exchange’s schedule for both days and hours traded.
 Since 1952, the New York Stock Exchange (and therefore most other U.S. exchanges) has consisted of a Monday through Friday schedule of 9:30 a.m. through 4 p.m.
 Eastern Time.
 Between 1887 and 1952, trading also included a two-hour trading day on Saturdays.

-Why the Stock Market Doesn’t Trade on Weekends Why does the stock market no longer trade on weekends?
-Part of the original reason for eliminating Saturday trading was so that floor traders didn’t have to work on the weekends.
-Since most trades now occur electronically, this reason no longer applies, but there are two other reasons why stock trading doesn’t occur on the weekends.
+Why does the stock market no longer trade on weekends?
+Part of the original reason for eliminating Saturday trading was that floor traders didn’t have to work on the weekends.
+Since most trades now occur electronically, this no longer applies, but there are two other reasons why stock trading doesn’t happen on the weekends.

 The first reason is that most money managers don’t work on the weekends.
 Though trades can be carried out without money managers, the lack of money managers would cause the market to become less liquid.
 This would, in turn, likely create a more volatile market.
 The second reason is that two days without trading can provide time to respond to the crisis.
 For example, during the financial crisis of 2008, the U.S. government used weekends as an opportunity to discuss and implement various bailouts and other economic responses.